eruvanos/arcade_gui/README.md

 * [ ] make 3D Button more realistic, or change to flat buttons
 * [x] support Python 3.7
 * [x] test examples render the expected screen
+* [x] separate button functionality from appearance
+* [ ] fix hitbox of FlatButtons

+### Thoughts on themes

+* UIView should hold a theme that is used by all components, added this view
+* Container Elements could override themes

 ## Background information and other frameworks